nutonomy/nuscenes-devkit/docs/installation.md

 # Advanced Installation
 We provide step-by-step instructions to install our devkit.
+These instructions apply to both nuScenes and nuImages.
 - [Download](#download)
 - [Install Python](#install-python)
 - [Setup a Conda environment](#setup-a-conda-environment)